WeatherLab/fsodoc/source/libraries/curlrequest.rst

 connect_timeout
 ===============

-By default, CodeIgniter does not impose a limit for cURL to attempt to connect to a website.
+By default, FSO does not impose a limit for cURL to attempt to connect to a website.
 If you need to modify this value, you can do so by passing the amount of time in seconds with the ``connect_timeout`` option.
 You can pass 0 to wait indefinitely::